JohnPaton/conquer-club/README.md

 # conquer-club

-A little report generator for getting extra plyer stats from conquerclub.com
+A little report generator for getting extra plyer stats from conquerclub.com (with some special treatment for the Shenanigans group).